 Night shifts, social lives and job pressures were cited by the report as having the most impact on sleep debt.

-Here are some tips for getting a good night’s sleep, according to The Daily Mail:
+Here are some tips for getting a good night’s sleep

 — Keep your bedroom dark to fall asleep faster.
 Light disrupts the body clock.